 All fees must be paid in cash or with a money order.
 Sorry, but we cannot accept checks.
 Please send any money in an envelope marked with your child's name, room number and the purpose of the payment.
 Children will be given a receipt.

-Parents find information about our school events in the school newspaper, Principal’s Gator Gazette, which comes out at the beginning of each month, emails, and phone blasts or on our school website.
+Parents find information about our school events in Mr. G's weekly blast.
+Additional information is sent out at the beginning of each month via our Dater Gator Newsletter.

 Finally, individual teachers will also share with parents their best means of daily communication utilized in their classrooms.

 Dater Montessori School is a magnet program within the Cincinnati Public Schools.
-Parents who select Dater for their children have, by that choice, become members of the Dater community.
-All parents are expected to show support for the program through volunteering, fund-raising, participating in Dater community events, or supporting the educational process by working at home with your child.
+Families who select Dater for their children have, by that choice, become members of the Dater community.
+Families are expected to show support for the program through volunteering, fund-raising, participating in Dater community events, or supporting the educational process by working at home with their child.
 By selecting Dater as YOUR school of choice, you have made a commitment.
 You will be asked to sign a contract that will outline your parental responsibilities while your child attends Dater Montessori.

 There are many ways in which parents can support the program.
 Volunteering in the classroom, coaching, shopping for classroom supplies, attending meetings, participating in fund-raisers, paying student fees immediately, helping your child with homework and projects and participating in one of the parent-teacher organizations described in this handbook are just a few ways of becoming involved.
 The presence of active, caring parents in the building shows our students how much our program is valued and supported.
 We hope and believe that your participation will prove to be an as pleasant experience for you as it is for the children whose lives you touch.